gvwilson/sensibleadventures/iffy/iffy.md

 A wrought iron fence surrounded the governor's mansion.
-Sleek robotic sentries paced back and forth behind it, their blunt conical heads swivelling to track the approaching vehicles.
+Sleek robotic sentries paced back and forth behind it, their blunt conical heads turning to track the approaching vehicles.
-The G-80 pulled to the side to let the bus go through its single gate, but the Marines stayed beside them all the way to the turnaround in front of the mansion's main doors.
+The G-80 pulled to the side to let the bus go through the gate, but the Marines stayed beside them all the way to the turnaround in front of the mansion's main doors.